Responding to ICE at the Library: Real World Approaches

 Accommodations

-If you have a physical or communication need that may affect your participation in this event, please contact us at plawebinars@ala.org or 800-545-2433 ext.
-5PLA (5752) at least two weeks prior to the event.
-Without prior notification of need, we may not be able to provide appropriate accommodations for the live event.
+If you have a physical or communication need that may affect your access to this on-demand webinar, please contact us at plawebinars@ala.org or 800-545-2433 ext.
+5PLA (5752) prior to registering so we can attempt to provide appropriate accommodations.

 Tech Requirements